alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/05-strategy/03-useForm.md

 });
 ```

 Before the data is persisted, `JSON.stringify` will be called to convert it into a JSON string.
-By default, the form data will be serialized when it is persisted. `useForm` has built-in `Date` and `RegExp` instances , which will be useful when using timepickers.
+By default, the form data will be serialized when it is persisted. `useForm` has built-in `Date` and `RegExp` instances, which will be useful when using timepickers.

-In the form data only involves `Date` and `RegEYou don’t need to do more for xp` instances, but if there are other non-JSON data, such as `moment` instances, we need to customize the serializer, but don’t worry, the custom serializer is very simple, the following will show the settings A `moment` serializer.
+If your form data only involves `Date` and `RegExp` instances, you don't need to do anything more.
+But if there are other non-JSON data, such as `moment` instances, you need to customize the serializer.
+Don't worry — the custom serializer is very simple, and the following shows how to set a `moment` serializer.

 ```javascript
 import moment from 'moment';